US STOCKS-S&P, Nasdaq climb but IBM results weigh on Dow

 87 companies in the S&P 500 that have reported quarterly

-even with the 63 percent average since 1994 but below the 67
+with the 63 percent average since 1994 but below the 67 percent

 Among the most active NYSE stocks were Bank of America